JuliaPhysics/SolidStateDetectors.jl/docs/src/man/grids.md

 In the potential calculation, the potential value at a given grid point is determined by the potential values of its nearest neighbors.
 At the boundaries of the world, there are no nearest neighbors.
-This requires to choose boundary conditions on how to continue the potential beyond the volume of the world.
+This requires choosing boundary conditions on how to continue the potential beyond the volume of the world.

 ````@example grid
 using Plots, LaTeXStrings #hide